 I've applied to two different organizations/regulatory bodies with my original documents, and I realized they both have different document requirements.
 Why did you not start working on my evaluation for the one organization that only requires original documents?

-Please note different organizations and regulatory bodies may have different document requirements.
+Different organizations and regulatory bodies may have different document requirements.
 If you are applying to more than one organization, ICES will put your file on hold until all document requirements have been met and then proceed with your evaluation from that date forward.
 Unless otherwise notified this is the standard policy of ICES.Top

 Should I submit my original documents for evaluation, are they safe from loss or damage?

-Please note, it is recommended that you arrange for official documents to be sent directly to the International Credential Evaluation Service to mitigate any risks related to loss or damage of educational documents.
+It is recommended that you arrange for official documents to be sent directly to the International Credential Evaluation Service to mitigate any risks related to loss or damage of educational documents.
 ICES cannot be responsible for lost or damaged documents.Top